 What is Lake Effect Snow?

 Lake effect snow is common across the Great Lakes region during the late fall and winter.
 Lake effect snow occurs when cold air, often originating from Canada, moves across the open waters of the Great Lakes.
 As the cold air passes over the unfrozen and relatively warm waters of the Great Lakes, warmth and moisture are transferred into the lowest portion of the atmosphere.
-The air rises, clouds form and grow into narrow bands that produce two to three inches of snow per hour, or more.
+The air rises, clouds form and grow into narrow band that produces two to three inches of snow per hour, or more.

 Wind direction is a key component in determining which areas will receive lake effect snow.
 Heavy snow may be falling in one location, while the sun may be shining just a mile or two away in either direction.
 The physical geography of the land and water is also important and our meteorologists consider these factors as well as others when forecasting lake effect snow.

 What is Wind Chill?

 You'll here meteorologists talk about wind chill often in the winter time?
 By defintion, it's a quantity that expressed the effective lowering of air temperature caused by the wind, especially as affecting the rate of heat loss from an object or human body as perceived by an exposed person.
 In common terms, it's a calculation that uses the wind's speed combined with the outdoor temperature to more accurately predict the "feels like" condition.